pchico83/snailers/README.md

 # snailers
-Open source project for the snailer app
+Open source project for the Snailer app